kostmo/circleci-failure-tracker/docs/from-pull-request-comment/README.md

 ## How does it work?

-The Dr. CI application has registered a Webhook with GitHub to receive events upon every *build status notification* sent to GitHub by CI providers (both third-party like CircleCI and first-party like GitHub Actions).
+The Dr. CI application has registered a Webhook with GitHub to receive events upon every *build status notification* sent to GitHub by CI providers like CircleCI.
 Receipt of these build status events enqueues a *log scanning job* on Dr. CI for the commit that had been built.
-Upon completion of the log scan, Dr. CI posts a comment to the Pull Request summarizing the scan results.
+Upon completion of the log scan, Dr. CI posts a comment to the Pull Request (PR) summarizing the scan results.

-To determine which Pull Request to post this comment to, a Git-hosting webservice [Gadgit](http://gadgit.pytorch.org/) is queried.
+To determine which PR to post this comment to, a Git-rehosting webservice [Gadgit](http://gadgit.pytorch.org/) is queried for PRs associated with the built commit.

+If a comment has already been posted to the PR by Dr. CI, that comment is re-used and edited when updated status information is available.

 ## Can I unsubscribe?